Alok255353/UNP_PROJECT_BI_WITH_MS_EXCEL_EMPLOYEE_DATA/README.md

 # UNP_PROJECT_BI_WITH_MS_EXCEL_EMPLOYEE_DATA

-This project was developed as a group assignment under the guidance of UNP Education.
-We analyzed a raw dataset to extract insights into demographic and employment characteristics.
-The dataset underwent preprocessing, including data cleaning, column formatting, and categorical grouping.
-Data analysis and visualization were carried out using Microsoft Excel.
-Pivot tables and charts were used to summarize metrics such as occupation distribution, income types, asset ownership, and communication preferences.
-A dashboard was created to present the insights in a clear and interactive format.
-The project highlights skills in data cleaning, categorization, visualization, and reporting using Excel.
+This project, titled Employee Data Analysis & Dashboard, was developed as part of a group assignment under the guidance of UNP Education.
+Using a raw dataset named Employee Data, we performed a complete data analysis process within Microsoft Excel.
+The project involved data cleaning, column formatting, handling missing values, and grouping categorical data to prepare it for analysis.
+Key metrics such as occupation distribution, income types, asset ownership, and communication preferences were explored using Pivot Tables and Pivot Charts.
+An interactive dashboard was then designed to present the insights in a visually appealing and user-friendly format, incorporating slicers and filters for dynamic exploration.
+This project showcases practical skills in data preprocessing, Excel-based analysis, visualization, and dashboard creation, highlighting the ability to transform raw data into meaningful business insights.

 MS EXCEL PROJECT FILE: https://1drv.ms/x/s!Ajpx96Ie74Kcazh9VVHXpx1O4MM?e=IFlSJm